fourastiemarvin/Builder_King/README.md

 ```
 You will normally see the application running.

-After that, launch right executable and enjoy !
+After that, launch the right executable and enjoy !

 ## Authors
 * [Patrick SARDINHA](https://github.com/sardinhapatrick)